 - Preheat oven to 350°F.

-- In the bowl of a standing mixer, mix together the cream cheese, sugar, canned pumpkin, eggs, vanilla, and pumpkin pie spice until well combined.
+- In the bowl of a standing mixer, mix the cream cheese, sugar, canned pumpkin, eggs, vanilla, and pumpkin pie spice until well combined.
 Set aside.

 - Unroll one of the pie crust onto a sheet of wax paper or parchment paper.
 Using the cutter from the **Williams-Sonoma Tartlet Baking Set, cut out 12 portions of dough from the crust.
 (If you cut them out close together, you can get 12 from each round pie crust).

 - Center each piece of crust on top of the wells in the tart pan, then using the tartlet press, carefully place the crust into the tart pan.
 Press gently but firmly until the crust reaches the top of the pan.
 Repeat for all 12 tarts.

 - Spoon about 1 tablespoon of pumpkin filling into each prepared crust until almost full, a little more than ¾ full.

 - Bake the tarts in the preheated oven for 14-16 minutes, until the filling is puffed and the crust slightly golden.

 - Allow the tarts to cool for 2 minutes in the pan, then remove them to a cooling rack to cool completely. **The easiest way to remove the tart is with a toothpick.
 Slide the toothpick down the side of the tart well and pop the tart out.

 - Place the tart pan in the freezer for 5 minutes to cool it quickly before adding more pie crust to the pan. **The pan must be completely cooled before adding more crust.

 - Repeat the process for the second and third round of pie crust.

 - Allow the tarts to cool completely, then store them in the refrigerator while preparing the whipped topping.